mui/mui-x/docs/data/introduction/support/support.md

 2. MUI X Premium: The same as MUI X Pro, but with higher priority.
 3. MUI X Priority Support add-on (coming soon): Provides a 24h SLA for the first answer.

-### Long-term support (LTS)
+## Long-term support (LTS)

 Bug fixes, performance enhancements, and other improvements are delivered in new releases.
-However, MUI remains committed to providing security updates and addressing regressions for the immediate predecessor of the current major version.
+However, we remain committed to providing security updates and addressing regressions for the immediate predecessor of the current major version.

 This includes issues introduced by external sources, like browser upgrades or changes to upstream dependencies.